 "Does it make sense?
-Yes, because \\\\\."
+Yes, because ."

-- Misread a word in the third sentence, perhaps reading weigh instead of weighing. - Consider thinking aloud:
+Misread a word in the third sentence, perhaps reading snake instead of shake.
+Consider thinking aloud:

 "Does it make sense?
-No, because \\\\\."
+No, because ."

 Once it is clear from the context that this doesn't make sense, go back to read it correctly.
 Consider thinking aloud: